Real Bad Job References Examples

 The following are all examples of actual responses from former employers.

-Does this scenario sound familiar?
-You interview for a position that fits you perfectly.
-During the third meeting, you are asked for a list of your job references and told the company will be back in touch very soon.
-Not only does nobody call you again, but they no longer take your calls.
-There is a good chance a reference scared them off and, at that point, it is too late to try and resolve the situation.
-Do not wait until this happens to you.
-Check in advance to assure your job references are saying complimentary things about you or, at the very least, verifying your existence.
-If they are not, then your job search may go on for a very long time.
-Following are sample job reference responses from real reference checks.
-We can help you select the right references and then make sure responses like these never come up in the conversation.
+You interviews for a position and it fits you perfectly.
+During the second or third meeting, you are asked for a list of your job references and are told that the prospective business will be back in touch soon.
+Despite great responsiveness in the past and what you thought was a good interview, you don’t hear back at all.
+There’s a good chance that a reference scared them off and it is now too late to overcome the bad reference.
+Don’t let this happen to you.
+Check in advance to assure your job references are saying positive things about you or, at very least, verifying your existence.
+If they’re not, your job search could go on for a while.
+The following are sample job reference responses from real reference checks that we performed.
+We can help you select the right references and then make sure bad job references like these never come up in the conversation.

 Samples of conversations we have encountered:

 Us: “We would like to verify that ________ held the position of Manager of accounting from May 1, 2005, to May 1, 2011, is this correct?”

 “We do not have this person anywhere in our records.”

 “I am not allowed to say anything about this person as they were fired.”